Stormproaudio/Ivez/README.md

 Stormviper V2.5.0.5 Like all Storm Precious releases comes with custom Storm Presets and Original IRS embedded in the actual APK.
 Rvoot To System.
 So now you only see V2.5 since other version is relevant you must have only one variant of Viper visible.
 Tests!
 All Right Are Reserved .
 All IRs and Convolution are wholly are own by Storm Proaudio may not be sepearted from the apk or copied and repackaged Or ReUploaded.
 More info? https://t.me/s/StormRevolution or https://www.facebook.com/StormProaudio.
-Thanks ensure you follow this Githiub page before we go provate on Github too!
+Follow all our social media sites to win an Invitation to our Slacks, Discord or Flock provate Group.
+There is no Request we only do Personal Invites!
+Sorry..

-Full Installation Steps: (Must Read!!)
+Installation Steps: (Must Read!!)
 Download ODF for ful and Extensive steps to install in Android 12 Custom Rom (roooted only) https://github.com/Stormproaudio/StormViper-V2.5/blob/main/Stormviper%20V2.5%20-%20Android%2012%20Installation%20Steps.pdf